Top Costa Rica Fish Species

 Striped marlin, common goal of sport fishing, Costa Rica

 – Black Marlin: characterized by a long sturdy body that is dark to black blue above, below silvery white, has a limited number of -if any- vertical stripes on the sides and pectoral fins that are not They fold flat against the body as a feature key identification.
 His upper jaw forms a long spear rounded and has small long thin beak and teeth

 Marlin, Sportsfishing, Costa Rica

-Typical Location: Along current lines, leaving the continental shelf, reefs and shore where warm current is running or in open bait fish around sea.
+Typical Location: Along current lines, leaving the continental shelf, reefs, and shore where the warm current is running or in open bait fish around the sea.
 Juveniles move in schools of the same age along the coast and islands.

 Fishing methods: trolling mullet or mackerel, trolling live skipjack and other small tuna or squid lures and plastic.
 Marlin can be caught throughout the year, but better between April and August, with a peak in May.